Female Buffalo Soldier- With Documents

 ||African-American Women in the Sciences|

-Fort Cummings-This account of the 25th Reg. court- martial is presented to show the biased nature of some reports on this subject.
+Fort Brown-This account of the 25th Reg. court- martial is presented to show the biased nature of some reports on this subject.

 |African-American Women Writers of the 19th Century||Women Military

 Black Nurses in History

 |Women Soldiers of the Civil War||American Woman & the Military||African-American